Berry naked cake with soft vanilla layers, fresh berries, and a light mascarpone frosting for a simple, elegant dessert.

 Vanilla buttermilk cake

-- In a large bowl, mix and sift together the dry ingredients, cake flour, baking powder, baking soda, and salt, then set aside.
+- Mix and sift the flour, baking powder, baking soda, and salt; set aside.

-- Then continue on medium-high speed for about 5 minutes, until the mixture is voluminous.
+- Whip on medium-high for about 5 minutes until fluffy.

 Mascarpone frosting

-- Place the cold mascarpone cheese, cold heavy cream, powdered sugar and vanilla extract in a large bowl.
+- Place mascarpone, heavy cream, powdered sugar, and vanilla in a large bowl.

-- Using an electric mixer, beat at medium speed for about 3 minutes until thick and creamy.
+- Whip on medium speed for about 3 minutes until thick and smooth.

 Assemble the cake

-- Place the first cake layer on a cake plate set on a rotating cake tray.
+- Place the first cake layer on a stand.

 Notes